millenomi/mover-mini-binaries/README.md

 Following this section are update news.
 Look below them for a quick start on the use of this library.

+# Update: 1.0 (Oct 20th, 2010)

+The Labs are glad to announce Mover Mini 1.0.

+This release includes the following changes from the Mover Mini beta:

+ * Now includes Mover Core 3.6, which includes:

+	* Better memory management when dealing with many items in low memory conditions.

+	* Fixed a bug where the same destination could be reported more than once.

+ * The Telemetry sensor sink can now have multiple taps, and can be turned on or off.
+It is off by default.

+ * Verbose logging from the Core has been removed (a Release build is used instead of a Debug one).
+You can still receive logging from Telemetry-enabled portions of the code (Mover Mini) by turning on the sensor sink or attaching a tap to it, but such logging is now disabled by default.

 # Update: Oct 11th, 2010

 The Labs are glad to announce the Mover Mini beta release.